 - h) DISBANDED TEAM (Disbanded team is a bulk team release) must have letter of disbandment on file and signed by the listed team manager.
-Team may not disband after August 1st - 1) Teams that disband lose any berths, points and travel monies they have earned. - Teams being reformed with players from disbanded teams must be reclassified by State Director with approval of Zone VP. - 3) Team must re-qualify to participate in state tournament. - i) DISBANDED PLAYER: A player from a team that has been officially disbanded with State Director approval. - 1) Player(s) from a disbanded unqualified team may be added to any team roster that has not meet their Roster Limits and meets the team classification point value. - Player(s) from a disbanded World Series or Super World qualified team can be added to any unqualified roster that has not met their Roster Limits and meets the team classification point value. - 3) Player(s) from a disbanded team may still be released twice during that year.
-A disbanded roster doesn't count towards the player's two (2) releases per year. - 4) Player(s) from any team Qualified or Unqualified can be added to any roster of a higher classification with approval of State Director. - 5) Player(s) from a disbanded team that has qualified for the Super Worlds may not be added to another team that has qualified for Super Worlds. - j) Players/teams not participating in the NSA program for one (1) or more seasons will retain their player point value and team classification they were moved up to prior to taking an absence from the National Softball Association. - k) After State, two (2) additional players may be picked up for Super Regional if team participates, then two (2) additional players may be picked up for World Series if team participates and done prior to the tournament deadline.
-Two (2) player pickups for Super World can be added, MUST come from a 2019 non-qualified Men's Elite, Gold, Silver or Bronze NSA Online Roster.
+Team may not disband after September 1st - 1) Teams that disband lose any berths, points and travel monies they have earned. - Teams being reformed with players from disbanded teams must be reclassified by State Director with approval of Zone VP. - 3) Team must re-qualify to participate in state tournament. - i) DISBANDED PLAYER: A player from a team that has been officially disbanded with State Director approval. - 1) Player(s) from a disbanded unqualified team may be added to any team roster that has not meet their Roster Limits and meets the team classification point value. - 2) Player(s) from a disbanded World Series or Super World qualified team can be added to any unqualified roster that has not met their Roster Limits and meets the team classification point value. - Player(s) from a disbanded team may still be released twice during that year.
+A disbanded roster doesn't count towards the player's two (2) releases per year. - 4) Player(s) from any team can be added to any roster of a higher classification with approval of State Director. - Player(s) from a disbanded team that has qualified for the Super Worlds may not be added to another team that has qualified for Super Worlds. - j) Players/teams not participating in the NSA program for one (1) or more seasons will be research by the Player Point Committee and be given a value for time not participating in NSA. - k) After State, two (2) additional players may be picked up for Super Regional if team participates, then two (2) additional players may be picked up for World Series if team participates and done prior to the tournament deadline.
+Two (2) player pickups for Super World can be added, MUST come from a 2020 non-qualified Men's Elite, Gold, Silver or Bronze NSA Online Roster.
 Players don't need a release after the 9/1 release deadline to be added to a Super World Roster and players added MUST stay in the teams player point classification.

-EXCEPTION: Participation Berth IS NOT WINNING A BERTH it is an AWARDED BERTH.

-- l) Any player(s) release or addition to the team's roster must be approved by the appropriate State Director or the Zone VP. - m) Teams "home state" shall be determined by: - 1) NSA League Registration. - 2) Where the majority of player reside with their primary residence. - 3) Where the coach resides with his/her primary residence.
+EXCEPTION: Participation Berth IS NOT WINNING A BERTH it is - an AWARDED BERTH.
+1) Any player(s) release or addition to the team's roster must be approved by the appropriate State Director or the Zone VP. - m) Teams "home state" shall be determined by: - 1) NSA League Registration. - 2) Where the majority of player reside with their primary residence. - 3) Where the coach resides with his/her primary residence.